BEML: Defense and aerospace

 BEML plays a key role in the country's Integrated Guided Missile Development Programme by supplying ground support vehicles.
 A new Aerospace division was launched during Aero India 2009.
-The division manufactures ground support equipment such as aircraft towing tractor, aircraft weapon loading trolley, Multi-purpose weapon loaders and crash fire tender.
+The division manufactures ground support equipment such as aircraft towing tractors, aircraft weapon loading trolleys, Multi-purpose weapon loaders, and crash fire tenders.

 DATRAN 1500

 As reported in 2010, an indigenous engine, capable of providing a power output of 1500 hp was to be developed for DRDO's Future Main Battle Tank (FMBT) programme.
-A national team had been formed including members from the academia, the user, industry and the DRDO.
-The first prototype would be ready by 4-5 yrs.
+A national team had been formed, including members from academia, the user, industry, and the DRDO.
+The prototype would be ready by 4-5 yrs.
 Another project to develop the automatic transmission system for the tank was being launched.
-The indigenous engine along with the transmission will be collectively form the Bharat Power Pack which will meet the FMBT's mobility requirements.
+The indigenous engine, along with the transmission, will collectively form the Bharat Power Pack which will meet the FMBT's mobility requirements.

 As of 2012, DRDO had launched a “mission mode” project to develop the engine.
 The development project includes companies like Kirloskar Oil Engines, BEML, and the Mahindra & Mahindra; research institutions like Indian Institutes of Technology (IITs); and bodies like the Automotive Research Association of India, Pune.
 An Indian “prime contractor” would assemble the engines from sub-components delivered by a network of sub-contractors.
 As reported, the DRDO had been trying to bring in international consultants for assistance in designing the engine.
-By then, German companies MTU and Renk had refused to provide consultancy and, as of then, consultancy proposals from Ricardo of Britain and AVL of Austria was being evaluated.
+By then, German companies MTU and Renk had refused to provide consultancy and, as of then, consultancy proposals from Ricardo of Britain and AVL of Austria were being evaluated.
 DRDO had also issued an Expression of Interest (EoI) to select an Indian partner to manufacture the engine.
-The selected consultant will work in a consortium including DRDO, the Army (user) and the Indian manufacturing partner.
-As per the 2012 timeline, the programme includes 12 months for designing, additional 18 months for prototype development – a total of 30–36 months to begin testing of the prototype.
+The selected consultant will work in a consortium including DRDO, the Army (user), and the Indian manufacturing partner.
+As per the 2012 timeline, the programme includes 12 months for designing, an additional 18 months for prototype development – a total of 30–36 months to begin testing of the prototype.

-As of February 2024, reports suggest the German-origin engine of Arjun Mk1A variant will be replaced by the DATRAN 1500 engine which is being developed by DRDO and currently under testing phase.
-This is because of the sudden closure of MTU Friedrichshafen's supply chain which is expected to take four years more to restart.
+As of February 2024, reports suggest the German-origin engine of Arjun Mk1A variant will be replaced by the DATRAN 1500 engine, which is being developed by DRDO and is currently under testing phase.
+This is because of the sudden closure of MTU Friedrichshafen's supply chain, which is expected to take four years more to restart.